vk-cs/docs-public/docs/en/main/additionals/hystax/start/connection/connection.md

 </info>

-## Creating a Hystax Acura user account and adding a VK CS target project
+## Creating a Hystax Acura user account and adding a VK Cloud target project

 To create a Hystax Acura user account, go to the [service page](https://mcs.mail.ru/disaster-recovery/) and click the "Submit Request" button.
 The form for filling out will appear.